-For example, regional economies dominated by sectors heavily affected in the COVID-19 crisis, such as tourism or the cultural sector, may experience more severe and prolonged negative impacts on their socioeconomic condition compared to regions with a more diversified economic structure.
+For example, regional economies dominated by sectors heavily affected in the COVID-19 crisis, such as tourism or the cultural and creative sectors, may experience more severe and prolonged negative impacts on their socio- economic condition compared to regions with a more diversified economic structure.
 In this context, it will be important to consider how the budgets as part of the recovery plans and corresponding packages will be used and coordinated at European, national and regional levels.

-Working conditions are also an increasing issue, with aspirations for a better balance between work life and private life.
+Working conditions are also an increasing issue, with aspirations for a better balance between work life and private life, as well as more flexible forms of work.
 Moreover, pensioners' role and place in the society should be better considered in an ageing society.